 The warmer weather means more opportunities to bike in and around Kelowna—stay tuned to the GoByBike website for more information on the spring iteration, which typically takes place at the end of May.
 The City of Kelowna has secure bike lockers available for riders and a bicycle rack program for businesses wishing to encourage cycling and support cyclists.

-Tourism Kelowna's Sustainability Committee is always on the lookout for other great initiatives that we can support.
+Tourism Kelowna's Stewardship Committee is always looking for other significant initiatives we can support.
 We are committed to making a difference in our community and have set up a new webpage to monitor our sustainability indicators.